extra2000/capev2-box/README.md

 ## Creating Vagrant box

-Create NGINX pillar file based on the example.
-Optionally you can change the value in the `salt/roots/pillar/nginx.sls`:
+Create pillar file based on the example:
 ```
 $ cp -v salt/roots/pillar/zabbix-agent.sls.example salt/roots/pillar/zabbix-agent.sls
-$ cp -v salt/roots/pillar/nginx.sls.example salt/roots/pillar/nginx.sls
 ```

 Create a vagrant file based on the example (you may need to increase memory from `v.memory = "5120"` to `v.memory = "12288"`) and then create the Vagrant box (you can change to `--provider=libvirt` if you are using Libvirt provider):